• Issue #10

 The next time I saw him, he was ash.

-Erin Grace (she/they) is a queer, Indigenous (Chetco/Tututni) writer from the Pacific Northwest.
-They love to swim so much that it should be no surprise the salmon are her cousins.
-According to their gramma, they’ve been writing since before they could read, copying books longhand.
-“Bloom” is her first publication.
+Erin Grace (she/he/they) is a queer, Indigenous (Chetco/Tututni) writer from the Pacific Northwest.
+He loves to swim so much that it should be no surprise the salmon are his cousins.
+According to her gramma, she’s been writing since before she could read, copying books longhand.
+“Bloom” is their first publication.